 Lent - Violet/Purple on most days; Rose (optional) on the Fourth Sunday of Lent ("Laetare Sunday"); Red on Passion/Palm Sunday

 Easter Triduum - White or Gold on Holy Thursday and at the Easter Vigil; Red on Good Friday

 Easter Season - White or Gold on most days, except for Red on Pentecost Sunday

 Ordinary Time - Green, except for particular feasts or occasions that have other designated colors

 Special Colors for Particular Celebrations within any Liturgical Season:

-White - Solemnities of the Lord and the Saints; memorials of saints (other than martyrs); major local feasts; and funeral liturgies (Black is now also allowed again for funerals)
+White - Solemnities of the Lord and the Saints; memorials of saints (other than martyrs); major local feasts; and funeral liturgies (Black and Violet are now also allowed again for funerals)